HOW TO GET TO GALAPAGOS?

 Keep your TCT card safe – you’ll need it to complete your check-in, and again when you leave the islands to return home.

 The next hurdle is SIGCAL Baggage control screening.
+Look for the ABG Inspeccion de equipaje sign.
 This process is very important to protect the islands against invasive species that may pose a threat to the fragile Galapagos Islands eco-system.
 Items such as fruits, vegetables, or organic matter are not allowed in your luggage, and may be conviscated.
 After your bags have been scanned, they will receive a sticker.
 Now you are ready to head to the airline counter to check-in for your flight.

 On arrival to Galapagos, first remember to set your watch back one hour to adjust for the time difference.